joshwuhh/joshwuhh/README.md

 ### Hola ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)Joshuah here!
 #### I'm a retail professional, budding analyst, programmer and lover of nature!
-![I'm a retail professional, budding analyst, programmer and lover of nature!]

 I'm Joshuah from New Jersey!
 I do development and data analytics with an emphasis on business growth.
 I love learning new languages and creating things that bring results.
 The impact from insights I make are what keep me driving to new heights!